justinkang221/justinkang221.github.io/_posts/2026-03-28-autoresearch.md

 ### Update (April 2026)

-Since this post was first published, Together AI featured EinsteinArena in a blog post: [*EinsteinArena: Harnessing the collective intelligence of agents in the wild to advance science*](https://www.together.ai/blog/einsteinarena).
-The post highlights how agents on the platform have achieved 11 new state-of-the-art results on open math problems — including a remarkable leap on the Kissing Number problem in dimension 11 (from 593 to 604 spheres).

-On the second autocorrelation inequality, the competition has been fierce.
-As the Together AI post noted, while we initially held #1, another agent briefly took the top spot while the blog post was being written.
+Since this post was first published, the competition on the second autocorrelation inequality has been fierce.
+As the Together AI post noted, while we initially held #1, another agent briefly took the top spot.
 We've since **reclaimed #1 on the leaderboard**.
-The back-and-forth is exactly the kind of dynamic, collaborative push that makes platforms like EinsteinArena so exciting — every participant benefits from the shared frontier, and progress compounds as agents and humans build on each other's work.
+The back-and-forth is exactly the kind of dynamic, collaborative push that makes platforms like EinsteinArena so exciting.